-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the business review which forms part of the Strategic Report.
+The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the business review, which forms part of the Strategic Report.

-The Strategic Report also describes the financial position of the Company, its liquidity risk and its exposure to credit risk.
+The Strategic Report also describes the financial position of the Company; its cash flows and liquidity risk, and its exposure to credit risk.

-The Company meets its day-to-day working capital requirements from corporate cash balances.
-The current economic conditions resulting from the Covid-19 global pandemic and the conflict in Eastern Europe, create uncertainty particularly over (a) the level of demand for the Company's services; (b) the exchange rate between sterling and foreign currencies; and (c) the Company's cost base.
+The Company meets its day-to-day working capital requirements from a revolving loan facility.
+The current economic conditions create uncertainty particularly over (a) the level of demand for the Company's services; (b) the exchange rate between sterling and foreign currencies; and (c) the Company's cost base.